 Vitamin D is something many people are deficient in.
 It is a fat-soluble vitamin that is stored in the body.
 We make it from exposure to sunlight.
 Most people spend their time indoors or live far enough away from the equator that during winter they can’t get enough vitamin D. It is difficult to get through food.
 Even with supplementation, it can be difficult to get to optimal levels.

-Usually, food is the best way to get vitamins but with vitamin D a supplement is usually necessary to get to optimal levels.
+Usually, food is the best way to get vitamins but a supplement may be required to get enough vitamin D for most people.
 Low vitamin D levels and allergies appear to be connected.
 It is uncertain if the allergies and stress on the body cause low vitamin D or low vitamin D levels can make allergies worse.

 You can get your vitamin D tested with a simple blood draw.
 Most doctors are more than willing to do this.
-If you want more in-depth information about vitamin D you can read this article.
+For want more in-depth information about vitamin D, you can read this article.
 If you are considering a supplement find one with D3.

 3. Vitamin E for Allergies

 Vitamin E exists in 8 different chemical forms.
 Alpha-tocopherol is the most studied and possibly the most beneficial.
 There have been some mixed studies on the benefits of vitamin E when taken as a supplement.
-Some of the other forms of vitamin E can cause inflammation.
+Other forms of vitamin E can cause inflammation.

-Avoiding foods with soy oil and corn oil can decrease the amount of inflammation-causing vitamin E. Increase foods like wheat germ oil, wheat germ, olive oil, nuts, seeds, and green leafy vegetables to get more of the vitamin E that decreases inflammation and can improve histamine levels.
+Increase foods like wheat germ oil, wheat germ, olive oil, nuts, seeds, and green leafy vegetables.
+These foods have vitamin E that decreases inflammation and can improve histamine levels.